Rodemfr/MicronetToNMEA/README.md

 - A Teensy 3.5 board.
 Any other arduino comptabile board should be fine with minor adaptations of SW.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.

+Optionally, you can add :
+- A NMEA GNSS, connected through UART to add your position, SOG and COG to the output stream
+- A Bluetooth transceiver to be able to connect your PC or your tablet to MicronetToNMEA without cable

 The type of construction described here is fun and interesting to play with, but anywone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.
 MicronetToNMEA will abandon you just when you really need it.